TilmanNeumann/java-math-library/README.md

 ## Getting Started

-Clone the repository, create a plain Java project importing it, make sure that 'src' is the source folder of your project, and add the log4j- and junit-jars from the lib-folder to your classpath.
+Clone the repository, create a plain Java project importing it, make sure that 'src' is the source folder of your project, and add the jars from the lib-folder to your classpath.

 You will need Java 8 or higher for the project to compile.